cloudfoundry/diego-notes/proposals/measuring_performance.md

 not help with scaling at all.
 So it's assumed that we are running one of each of the Diego VMs per AZ.

+**Note**: The singleton VMs will scale vertically, so choosing instance sizes will be dependent on the number of cells deployed.

 - Cell:
   - `r3.xlarge` equivalent
   - 4 CPUs